d3vilh/openvpn-aws/README.md

   12. **Generate first .OVPN profile** as described below, with **"Trusted"** subnet IP (`10.0.70.0/24`) via OpenVPN-UI web GUI and connect with it, to check your setup.

-  13. Now when you have OpenVPN-UI access over VPN you **MUST** remove OpenVPN-UI Security group profile from you EC2 instance settings.
-Because of security resons!!!
+  13. Now when you have OpenVPN-UI access over VPN you **MUST** remove OpenVPN-UI Security group profile from you EC2 instance settings. **Because of security reasons!!!**

 # Usage